samply-app/audio-visualizer/README.md

 # Audio Visualizer
 This is a pure-Javascript "framework" that helps you create audio visualizer programs.
 At the end of the day, all it's doing is hooking up an audio file to a WebAudio graph, and passing data into an animation loop each frame.
-It's up to you as the program writing to use this data and draw something interesting to the canvas based on the realtime audio data.
+It's up to you as the programmer to use this data and draw something interesting to the canvas based on the realtime audio data.

 ## Getting Started
 ### Development setup